-Patrick Murphy, Treasurer, is Chief Strategy Officer at CFM Partners, Inc., a governance, risk and compliance company in Washington, D.C.
+Patrick Murphy, Director, is Chief Strategy Officer at CFM Partners, Inc., a governance, risk and compliance company in Washington, D.C.
 Previously, Mr. Murphy served as CFM’s Chief Operating Officer and Executive Vice President for eight years where he was responsible for managing the company’s day-to-day operations.
 During this time, he led the design and development of the company’s Internet-based GRC platform and assisted in its funding efforts.
 In 2006, Mr. Murphy left CFM to enter the seminary for the Archdiocese of Washington.
 He spent four years in the seminary studying philosophy and theology at The Catholic University of America.
 He returned to CFM in 2012.

 Mr. Murphy received his B.S. in Finance for the University of North Carolina at Greensboro and his J.D. from the Catholic University of America, Columbus School of Law.